 John Darling, chairman of the building committee, asked the war memorial committee not to pursue any warrant article about a war memorial at Town Meeting this year and instead to create a working group that would include members of the building committee and the war memorial committee to resolve their differences about the design of the memorial itself.

 The memorial has to be approved by the building and war memorial committees, the Board of Selectmen and the Historical Commission.
 It would be funded by private donations and not paid for by taxpayers.

 Winthrop Perkins, a long-time Wenham resident, left $60,000 in his will to help build the memorial and $85,000 for its maintenance.

-After more than three years of working on the memorial, the committee has voted for a design that chairman Bruce Blanchard called “nearly unique.”
+After more than three years of working on the memorial, that chairman Bruce Blanchard called “nearly unique.”
 The design, which he said would be different than “all the other memorial statues you see around the country,” would be constructed of granite with a base eight to 10 feet long.
 It would stand two to three feet tall with a five-sided pyramid and a globe on top.